Josh-McFarlin/remix-image/README.md

 yarn add remix-image@https://github.com/Josh-McFarlin/remix-image.git
 ```

-This library will be uploaded to NPM once a stable release has been created.
+This library will be uploaded to npm once a stable release has been created.

 ### Loader